Neshaminy Mall

-Neshaminy Mall is a 1,025,297 sqft shopping mall located at U.S. Route 1 and Bristol Road in Bensalem Township, Pennsylvania.
+Neshaminy Mall is a 1,025,297 sqft soon to be closed shopping mall located at U.S. Route 1 and Bristol Road in Bensalem Township, Pennsylvania.
 The mall was opened in 1968 and was the sixth interior mall constructed in Greater Philadelphia.
 The Neshaminy Mall is anchored by Boscov's and AMC Theatres and has 24 shops and eateries including a food court that was opened in 1989 and retailers including Barnes & Noble.

 The Neshaminy Mall is directly across Bristol Road from Belmont, a historic home.
 The mall was named after the nearby Neshaminy Creek and features a unique fountain, which features a waterfall, trees, plants and a statue of Tawanka who was a leader of the Lenni Lenape Native American tribe.
 The world "Neshaminy" comes from the Lenni Lenape tribe's language.

 In the 2010s, the mall saw an increased vacancy rate.
 It is considered a dead mall by locals.
+In September 2026, the remaining in-line tenants received notices to vacate by the end of October.
+Bensalem Township officials said that Paramount plans to demolish the main mall by the end of the year.

 Location

 The Neshaminy Mall is located in Bensalem Township in Bucks County, Pennsylvania.
 The mall is located off of the Pennsylvania Turnpike and U.S. Route 1.
 The Neshaminy Mall is accessible through SEPTA's routes and Boulevard Direct bus routes.

-Routes and Boulevard Direct are scheduled for discontinuation in August 2025 as part of SEPTA’s service cuts.

 Across the street from the Neshaminy Mall is the Market Place at Neshaminy, which is a 350000 sqft outdoor shopping center that has stores and restaurants including The Home Depot, Target, Aldi, Crumbl, Fine Wine and Good Spirits, and LongHorn Steakhouse.
 Other nearby retailers and eateries include Walmart, Lowe's, Panda Express, On the Border Mexican Grill & Cantina, Uno's Pizzeria & Grill, Chick-fil-A, Chipotle Mexican Grill, Raising Cane's, and Starbucks.